The benefits of a growth mindset: learning from failure

 Some top tips for supporting a growth mindset in your child:

-- Talk about the difference between fixed and growth mindsets.
-Explain what they both are, and stress the importance of understanding how failing is an essential part of learning.
+- Start by talking about the difference between fixed and growth mindsets.
+Explain what they both are, and chat about how failing is an essential part of learning.

-- Talk about the brain.
-Explain how our brains are something that can be changed.
+- Try explaining how our brains are something that can be changed.
 The more we practise and work at a skill or ability, the stronger the connections in our brain associated with the skill become, and, over time, it becomes easier and more natural for our brain to perform these skills.
 It’s like using a muscle: great athletes weren’t just born being able to perform the way they do; it took hours and hours of practice and effort.

 - Praise effort, struggle and persistence.
 Congratulate your child on choosing difficult tasks; mention you are impressed and proud when they put time into learning.
 Compliment them on all improvements.